HarshDeshmukh23/gitrepo/README.md

 # gitrepo
-just practicing how to use git
+I don't know how to use git/github but I am learning.